Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-\begin{corollary} \footnote{ In Turing's way, he first assumes that the computable sequences are enumerable, then applies the diagonal process.
-See \cite{Tur37}, Section $8$ of {\it Application of the diagonal process}.} If a set $T$ (of oracle Turing machines) is enumerable, then the {\it diagonalization} technique is applicable. \end{corollary}
+\begin{corollary}\footnote{ In Turing's way, he first assumes that the computable sequences are enumerable, then applies the diagonal process.
+See \cite{Tur37}, Section $8$ of {\em Application of the diagonal process}.} If a set $T$ (of oracle Turing machines) is enumerable, then the {\em diagonalization} technique may be applicable.
+In other words, that $T$ (of oracle Turing machines) is enumerable is an important prerequisite for the application of {\em diagonalization techniques}. \end{corollary}